Dishwashers, Electrical, Small Appliances

 Although garbage disposals also get used around water and are in your kitchen, they don’t require GFCI protection.
 The NEC doesn’t deem garbage disposals as high enough of a shock hazard, even though they’re often plugged into outlets directly beneath your kitchen sink.

-Interestingly, disposals don’t need GFCI protection, especially since you’re supposed to have GFCI protection on all outlets within six feet of your sink.
+Disposals don’t need GFCI protection, especially since you’re supposed to have GFCI protection on all outlets within six feet of your sink.
 Disposals are certainly within that realm but still don’t need GFCI protection.
 Because many manufacturers disagree with this rule, they often recommend having GFCI protection for garbage disposals.

 Advantages of GFCI Protection on a Garbage Disposal

 Even though garbage disposals don’t get mentioned explicitly as needing GFCI protection, they often do.
 The need for protection is because most disposals are within six feet of your sink, which means they fall into outlets needing GFCI protection.
-Therefore, nearly all homes built within the last decade or two have their garbage disposals under GFCI protection.

-For older homes or houses that decide to add disposal after the fact, however, you often have to choose whether you want GFCI protection or not.
-Here are some of the reasons to opt for this benefit.
+Nearly all homes built within the last decade or two have garbage disposals under GFCI protection.
+For older homes or houses that decide to add disposal after the fact, however, you often have to choose whether you want GFCI protection.

 • Increased protection in case the outlet your garbage disposal is plugged into gets wet.